Attacking a website using Brute Force is an old technique and still exists on the Internet.

 A few days back, I received 42 emails notification about site lockout due to brute force attacks.
 So this can happen to you.

-There are multiple ways to prevent brute force attack; here are some of them, which you can follow.
+There are multiple ways to prevent brute force attacks; here are some of them, which you can follow.

 Hide WordPress Login